emoliga/emoliga/README.md

 </div>

 ## Courses & Learning Journey

-Here's a snapshot of the courses I'm currently following and have completed.
+Here's a list of the courses I'm currently following and have completed.
 I'm committed to continuous learning in design, development, and tech!

 <table style="width:100%">
   <tr>